-The rights of children and our role as global citizens is an important part of our ethos as a Church school.
+The rights of children and our role as global citizens is an important part of our ethos as a Church school, as well as a core of our curriculum.
 We address issues through RE, Worship and our creative curriculum.

 As part of their Global Citizenship work, the Year 5 and 6 pupils run a 'Traidcraft' fair trade tuck shop on Thursday lunchtimes.
-They sell healthy, ethically produced snacks tor the children to have after their swimming session.
+They sell healthy, ethically produced snacks for the children to have after their swimming session.
 Traidcraft catalogue orders are collected termly from staff and the local community.
 One of our Governors, Eileen Duncan, comes in to school regularly to help the children manage their business account using 'Excel'.